-Our wholesale and retail operating segments represent strategic business areas of our vertically integrated enterprise that operate separately and provide their own distinctive services.
-This vertical structure enables us to offer our complete line of home furnishings and accents more effectively while controlling quality and cost.
+Our two operating segments, the wholesale segment and the retail segment, represent strategic business areas of our vertically integrated enterprise that operate separately and provide their own distinctive services.
+This vertical structure enables us to offer our complete line of home furnishings and accents while controlling quality and cost more effectively.
 We evaluate performance of the respective segments based upon revenues and operating income.
 Inter-segment transactions result, primarily, from the wholesale sale of inventory to the retail segment, including the related profit margin.
 For certain financial information regarding our operating segments, see Note 15 to the Consolidated Financial Statements included under Item 8 of this Annual Report and incorporated herein by reference.

-As of June 30, 2017, the Company operated 148 design centers (our retail segment) and our independent retailers operated 155 design centers.
-Our wholesale segment net sales include sales to our retail segment, which are eliminated in consolidation, and sales to our independent retailers.
-Our retail segment net sales accounted for 79% of our consolidated net sales in fiscal 2017.
-Our wholesale segment net sales to independent retailers accounted for 21%, including approximately 11.9% of our consolidated net sales in fiscal 2017 to ten of our largest independent retailers, operating 101 design centers.
+As of June 30, 2018, the Company operated 148 design centers (our retail segment) and our independent retailers operated 148.
+Our wholesale segment net sales include sales to our retail segment, which are eliminated in consolidation, sales to our independent retailers and contract sales to unaffiliated third parties.
+Our retail segment net sales accounted for 77% of our consolidated net sales in fiscal 2018.
+Our wholesale segment net sales accounted for 23%, including 15.5% of our consolidated net sales in fiscal 2018 to ten of our largest customers, which includes the General Services Administration ("GSA") government contract business, and licensees operating 105 design centers.